mhnaufal/rust-book/README.md

 - Rust provide **clousre** or function as a varible / first class citizen
 - Use the pipe symbol `| |` to create a parameters for the closure
+- Closure can be use to catch the environment of the closure as long its in the same block

 #### Run